2 minute read.

 - Label the manuscript as a preprint clearly, above the scroll on the preprint landing page, and ensure that any link to the AM/VOR is also prominently displayed above the scroll.

-It’s important to clearly label the content type so we can ensure that the connections between preprints and the associated literature are clearly visible, to both humans and machines.
+It’s important to clearly label the record type so we can ensure that the connections between preprints and the associated literature are clearly visible, to both humans and machines.

-As with other content types, there is a registration fee to include content in the Crossref system.
+As with other record types, there is a registration fee to include content in the Crossref system.
 For preprints, it’s $0.25 fee for current preprint files and $0.15 for backfiles.

 Are you an existing Crossref member who wants to assign preprint DOIs?
 Let’s talk about getting started or migrating any existing content over to the dedicated preprint deposit schema.